 Students are encouraged to begin coursework in the fall semester because of the timing and sequence of required courses.

-- To apply online, please go to the Graduate Admissions page.
+- To apply online, please visit Graduate Admissions.

-- Bachelor's degree from an accredited college or university.
-A foreign credential evaluation is required for degrees earned outside of the U.S. (see link: CED Evaluations).
+- A Bachelor's degree from an accredited college or university.
+A foreign credential evaluation is required for degrees earned outside of the U.S. (see CED Evaluations).

-- An undergraduate grade point average of 3.0 or better.
-At the discretion of the Graduate Admissions Committee, students may be admitted with a grade point average below 3.0 if they have substantive work experience in the field.
+- An undergraduate GPA of 3.0 or better.
+At the discretion of the Graduate Admissions Committee, students may be admitted with a GPA below 3.0 if they have substantive work experience in the field.

 - Academic background in psychology or a closely related field.
 We prefer to see at least 18 credits in psychology or a related field, including at least one course in research methods.